jburguete/swat/README.md

     line 96

 * In drains.f:
   - "nlayer" could be used not initialized at line 23.
-However, yhe problem only arises if it is not set in the previous bucle (`mlyr<=1` or `sol_z(j1,j)<=0`)
+However, the problem only arises if it is not set in the previous bucle (`mlyr<=1` or `sol_z(j1,j)<=0`)